canonical/sphinx-docs-starter-pack/docs/how-to/set-up-sitemaps.rst

     sitemap_url_scheme = "{link}"

-Note that this is the default configuration provided by the starter pack.

 To add versioning, this can be done manually, or you can read the version from the RTD instance.
 To implement a manual version: